 We began with temptations in the wilderness—three offers of control that would short-circuit the difficult work of thinking.
 Metaphysics faces analogous temptations at every turn: to reify structure into substance, to mystify difficulty into darkness, to collapse objectivity into construction.
 Throughout this essay, we have attempted to resist these gestures not through apophatic retreat but through careful distinction.

-The argument can be stated simply.
-Reality is intrinsically articulable.
-This articulability is not chaos, not bare potentiality, not infinite plasticity.
+The argument can now be stated with greater precision.
+Reality is intrinsically articulable because it is first non-brutely differentiated.
+Its articulability is not chaos, not bare potentiality, not infinite plasticity.
 It is structured: some determinations are more fitting than others.
 Yet this structure is not formal in the way rules are formal.
 It is pre-formal—the ontological condition that makes formal articulation possible at all.

-We have called this structured articulability differentiated possibility.
-It occupies the second of three levels: beneath determinate being, above the ground of determinability.
+We have called this structured openness differentiated possibility.
+Properly understood, it names being as given in real plurality prior to articulation and rendered intelligibly open within it.
+It occupies the middle level of our account: beneath determinate being, above its loving ground.
 It is neither a domain of possibilia nor a logical space.
-It is the determinability-character of reality itself—real, structured, dependent.
+It is the determinable openness of loved particularity—real, structured, dependent.

 This claim is not ornamental.
 It is necessary.
-For if there were no structured determinability prior to formalization, then articulation would either uncover a fixed necessity or impose arbitrary order.
-In the first case, intelligibility would be exhaustive and closed.
-In the second, it would be constructed and fragile.
-Yet our experience of inquiry suggests neither.
+For if plurality were brute, intelligibility would be accidental.
+If determinability were chaotic, articulation would be arbitrary.
+If structure were self-grounding, regress would follow.
+Our experience of inquiry suggests none of these.
 Reality resists, but it does not exhaust; it answers, but it is not imposed upon.
-That resistance and responsiveness presuppose differentiated possibility.
+That resistance and responsiveness presuppose differentiated particularity rendered open to articulation.

 This account has consequences that extend beyond metaphysics proper.